Robert Morse, ‘Mad Men’ actor and two-time Tony-winner, dies at 90 - NewsBreak

 Among his films was “The Loved One,” a 1965 black comedy about an Englishman’s encounter with Hollywood and the funeral industry, based on the satirical novel by Evelyn Waugh.

 “I don’t think in terms of whether a picture will help or hinder my career,” Morse told the Los Angeles Times when the film was in production.
 “I think of who I’m working with.”
-Among his “Loved One” co-stars were Jonathan Winters, John Gielgud and Tab Hunter.As shares plunge, Netflix takes aim at password sharing, ads
+Among his “Loved One” co-stars were Jonathan Winters, John Gielgud and Tab Hunter.LOCAL: WVSP searching for Missing Raleigh County Man

 Morse was born May 18, 1931, in Newton, Massachusetts, and made his Broadway debut in 1955 in “The Matchmaker.”